pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

     preserve_host_header: true
 ```

-That’s because this setting preserves the Host header from the proxied request instead of taking the value from the destination’s hostname.
+That's because this setting preserves the Host header from the proxied request instead of taking the value from the destination's hostname.

-Alternatively, you can also use `host_rewrite_header` to change the Host header’s value to that of any incoming request (in this case, it would still be `httpbin.localhost.pomerium.io`).
+Alternatively, you can also use `host_rewrite_header` to change the Host header's value to that of any incoming request (in this case, it would still be `httpbin.localhost.pomerium.io`).

 ```yaml title="config.yaml"
 - from: https://httpbin.localhost.pomerium.io